 For my part, I have a number of blogs, short story and poetry projects on the go.
 My recently completed debut novel, Murder on the High Cs ~ a light-hearted murder mystery set in the melodramatic world of divas and dysfunction, is a fun poke at the world of opera in which I grew up.
 In 2018 this labour of love was long-listed for the Crime Writers of Canada “Unhanged Arthur” Award for Best Unpublished First Crime Novel.

-Presently, I’m revisiting a novel started several years ago which tells the story of a woman’s redemption following 27 years trapped in a psychologically abusive marriage.
-It’s set in the 1960s, a time when women put up and shut up.
-It’s a story for our time.
+Presently, I’m revisiting a novel started several years ago which tells the story of a woman’s redemption following 27 years trapped in an emotionally abusive marriage.
+Based on my grandmother’s story, it’s set in the 1960s, when women mostly put up and shut up.
+She was a courageous woman.

 Speaking of time, thank you for sharing some with me.
 Be sure to check out the menu at the top of this blog to discover what else is going on in my imagination.